Emergency Dentistry – Philadelphia, PA

 The Cost of Treating

-It goes without saying that not all dental emergencies are the same.
+It goes without saying that not all dental emergencies in Northeast Philadelphia are the same.
 Depending on the nature of your problem and the severity of the damage, the cost of your care could vary quite a bit.
 Our goal is to restore the health of your smile as quickly and completely as possible, and we’ll recommend the most effective yet cost-efficient treatments to achieve that end.
 We’ll also discuss your payment options, which may include dental insurance or our in-house plan.